 As a resident in the program, your salary for the year of the residency program is set according to the cost of maintaining the program.
-Currently the salary is \$54,000 (as of 2022 class).

-Other than the \$300 continuing education benefit from the institution (available after probationary period), there are no additional monies allocated for outside continuing education, tuition reimbursement, travel or parking fees to any observations/ outside facilities, living expenses, licensure fees, or professional dues.
+Continuing Education Allocation: The University of Chicago Medicine offers each resident \$4000 in tuition/continuing education assistance.
+Other than the \$4000 continuing education benefit from the institution (available after probation) there are no additional monies allocated for outside continuing education, tuition reimbursement, travel or parking fees to any observations/ outside facilities, living expenses, licensure fees, or professional dues

 Supplemental work opportunities, covering inpatient weekends are available with additional pay for any resident whose residency expectations are being met.
 This opportunity is voluntary.

-UChicago Medicine Orthopedic Physical Therapy Residency Program
+UCMC Physical Therapy Residency

-Paid Time Off (PTO) Guidelines
+Paid Time Off (PTO)Guidelines

-Physical Therapy Residents are full time employees of the UChicago Medicine.
-They will be eligible to take 5 days of paid time off, with the approval of the residency program coordinator and the assistant director.
-7 organizational holidays will also be paid: New Year's Day, Martin Luther King Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day, and Christmas Day.
+Physical Therapy Residents are full time employees of the University of Chicago Medical Center.
+They will be eligible to take 10 days of paid time off, with the approval of the residency program director and the assistant director.
+7 organizational holidays will also be paid; New Year's Day, Martin Luther King Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day, and Christmas Day.